 Before the panel wrapped up, Paul offered us a few words of advise on overseas trade.

 Dispute resolution for cross-border trading is a whole topic in itself.
 If you are contracting regular overseas, then it may be best to talk to a lawyer.

 A Lovely Stretch (End of the first Panel)

 It was then time for a quick break before the second panel of speakers.
-I managed to quickly catch up with Kimb Jones (my business partner at Make Do) who had managed to sneak in just as the talks were starting.
-Soon we were back in our seats ready to take on board more excelent business law advice.
+I managed to quickly catch up with Kimb Jones (of Make Do) who had managed to sneak in just as the talks were starting.
+Soon we were back in our seats ready to take on board more excellent business law advice.

 Basics of Governance

 Toby told us about the various business structures available, however I selfishly only concentrated on limited companies (as I run one).
 These have limited liability (hence the word limited in the title), and the most investment options (IE they have shares).

 A limited company can own other companies (or shares in other companies).
 This comes in handy for working within other jurisdictions, as your company could simply own a company that is trading overseas, reducing some of the risk involved in that area.